Downtown Baltimore Focus Areas.

 • 8

-Lexington Market, Nuisance Crime Enforcement arrow
+Lexington Market, Nuisance Crime Enforcement

 The presence of nuisance crime, such as drug dealing, loitering, and illegal sales of goods outside of the iconic Lexington Market deters visitors and residents from engaging with the area.
 Addressing this issue is critical for maintaining and enhancing the economic vitality of Lexington Market and its surrounding community.